LabO8/nestjs-s3/site/docs/getting-started.md

 The module support multiple ways to initialize it.

-The strait approach is simple just calling `S3Module.forRoot` and specifing the region, access key id and secret access key.
+The strait approach is simply just calling `S3Module.forRoot` and specifing the region, access key id and secret access key.

 ```typescript
 S3Module.forRoot({